-When your child experiences painful bullying, as a parent you will want to protect them, keep them safe, and help them get through it.
+When your child experiences painful bullying, as a parent you will naturally want to protect them, keep them safe, and help them get through it.

 The types of bullying that are characterized by mean social posts, name-calling, or brutal beatings may be the ones that most often make news headlines.
 But, there is another type of bullying that can be just as painful and devastating.